tbnobody/OpenDTU/README.md

 ### Change pin assignment
 Its possible to change all the pins of the NRF24L01+ module.
-This can be achieved by editing the 'platformio.ini' file and add/change one or more of the following lines to the 'build_flags' parameter:
+This can be achieved by copying one of the [env:....] sections from 'platformio.ini' to 'platformio_override.ini' and editing the 'platformio_override.ini' file and add/change one or more of the following lines to the 'build_flags' parameter:
 ```
 -DHOYMILES_PIN_MISO=19
 -DHOYMILES_PIN_MOSI=23